OrensteinLab/DeepCRISTL/README.md

 ## Contact
-In case of issues with the tool, you may contact us at yaron.orenstein@biu.ac.il
+In case of issues with the tool, you may contact us at yaron.orenstein@biu.ac.il.